Geospatial intelligence

-GEOINT knowledge and related tradecraft is no longer confined to the U.S. government, or even the world's leading military powers.
+Today, GEOINT knowledge and tradecraft are not confined to the U.S. government, or even the world's leading military powers.
 Additionally, countries such as India are holding GEOINT-specific conferences.
 While other countries may define geospatial intelligence somewhat differently than does the U.S., the use of GEOINT data and services is the same.

 Geospatial Intelligence can also be referred to as "Location Intelligence".
-Although GEOINT is inclusive, Hydrospatial is preferably used to refer and to focus on the aquatic and costal zones spatial elements.
+Although GEOINT is inclusive, HYDROSPATIAL is preferably used to refer and to focus on the aquatic and coastal zones spatial elements.